 - Lange, C.B., W.H.
 Berger, S.K.
 Burke, R.E.
 Casey, A.S.
 Schimmelmann, A. Soutar and A.L.
 Weinheimer, (1985).
 El Niño in Santa Barbara basin: Diatom, radiolarian and foraminiferan responses to the “, 1983.
 El Niño” event.
 Marine Geology, 78: 153-160.

 Lorena Rebolledo Manríquez

 Researcher in the Scientific Department of the Chilean Antarctic Institute (INACH).

 Marine Biologist with a Major in Oceanography and Environmental Quality at the University of Concepcion.
 PhD in Oceanography at the same university.
 She did her postdoctoral fellow at the University Austral of Chile.

 She studied oceanography of the Sub-Antarctic and Antarctic systems, the impacts of aquaculture on natural systems and geochemistry of marine and coastal sediments.
 She has also been dedicated to identifying marine diatoms (unicellular microscopic algae) in freshwater sediments as indicators of climate change.
-She was a member of the COPAS South-Austral Basal Program and is currently a researcher in the Scientific Department of INACH.
+She is a researcher in the Scientific Department of INACH.

 - Mayr, C.C., Rebolledo, L., Schulte, K., Schuster, A., Zolitschka, B., Fösterra, G., Häusserman, V., (2014).
 Responses of nitrogen and carbon deposition rates in Comau Fjord (42°S, Southern Chile) to natural and anthropogenic impacts during the last century.
 Continental Shelf Research 78, 29-38.